Chat Control: The EU’s CSAM scanner proposal

 Other aspects of the proposal include ineffective network blocking, screening of personal cloud storage including private photos, mandatory age verification resulting in the end of anonymous communication, appstore censorship and excluding minors from the digital world.

-Chat control 2.0 on every smartphone
+Chat Control 2.0 on every smartphone

 On 11 May 2022 the European Commission presented a proposal which would make chat control searching mandatory for all e-mail and messenger providers and would even apply to so far securely end-to-end encrypted communication services.
 Prior to the proposal a public consultation had revealed that a majority of respondents, both citizens and stakeholders, opposed imposing an obligation to use chat control.
 Over 80% of respondents opposed its application to end-to-end encrypted communications.